100 North 15th Avenue

 THE CLASSIFICATION SYSTEM AND NET ASSESSED VALUE

 Arizona's property tax system "classifies" property according to its usage.
 Each class of property is assigned an assessment ratio, pursuant to state law, ranging from 1% to 18 (currently)%.
-The assessment ratios are applied to both the Full Cash and Limited Values of a property and determine a property's "net assessed value (NAV)."
+The assessment ratios are applied to both the Full Cash and Limited Values of a parcel and determine a property's "net assessed value (NAV)."
 All classifications within a taxing jurisdiction use the same tax rates.

 Note: The information herein provided is generally correct, however, the Arizona Classification scheme is by exception.
 Property that does not fit into a specific classification defaults to class 2)